Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 * termAggregation- generates a term aggregation from the `@uniqueField`, `@fields` and `@aggregation` settings.
 Similar to the `compositeAggregation` mode but with different restrictions.
 Term aggregations have the following features:
-    * Can be sorted on any field or aggregated output.
+    * Can be sorted on any numeric or date field or any aggregated output.
+    * Can not be sorted on a text field's direct value.
     * Does not support the next/previous buttons for paging in a `dataGrid`.

 **size**